 In St. Stephen's College, about one-third of the entire student body is provided residence facility.
 Given the fact that the College reflects a pan-Indian character, it is only natural that a large number of students seek on-campus accommodation; however, it is also natural that not everyone who wishes to stay on the campus will be successful in securing a place in the residence.
-All applicants are advised, in view of the limited residential facilities they should be safe and arrangements for the campus, in get on-campus available, that prepared to make satisfactory their stay outside case they do not accommodation.
+All applicants are advised, in view of the limited residential facilities available, that they should be prepared to make safe and satisfactory arrangements for their stay outside the campus, in case they do not get on-campus accommodation.

-This year on pandemic

-account of the situation the

-College is considering providing residence facilities for as many outstation candidates as possible.
+This year on account of the pandemic situation the College is considering providing residence facilities for as many outstation candidates as possible.
 Depending on the situation prevailing at the time of commencement of the semester and government regulations the College may prioritize first year junior members' applications for admissions into Residence.